Note: To search for hearing details for a specific case, visit the hearing list page.

 An Attachment of Earnings Order, which directs the respondent's employer to deduct the portion of maintenance from the respondent's salary and make direct payment to the applicant.

-A Garnishee Order, which orders a garnishee (someone who owes the respondent money) to pay the money owed to the applicant instead of the respondent.
+An Enforcement Order for Attachment of a Debt, which orders a non-party who owes the respondent money to pay the money owed to the applicant instead of the respondent.

 An order for the respondent to give a banker’s guarantee against future defaults.